Tay Glover-Wright

-Devonta Montrell "Tay" Glover-Wright (born June 28, 1992) is a Canadian football cornerback.
+Devonta Montrell "Tay" Glover-Wright (born June 28, 1992) is an American former professional football cornerback who played for the Indianapolis Colts of the National Football League (NFL).
 He played college football at Highland, Eastern Arizona and Utah State.
-He has also been a member of the Atlanta Falcons, Green Bay Packers, Indianapolis Colts, Philadelphia Eagles and New York Giants.
+He was also a member of the Atlanta Falcons, Green Bay Packers, Indianapolis Colts, Philadelphia Eagles, New York Giants, Calgary Stampeders, and Ottawa Redblacks.

-Early years
+Early life

 Glover-Wright lettered as a sophomore and junior at Campbell High School in Smyrna, Georgia, where he played quarterback, wide receiver and safety.
 He earned all-county honors and helped the team advance to the playoffs twice.
 He played his senior season of high school football at Pebblebrook High School in Mableton, Georgia in 2009.
 He then transferred back to Campbell High School for the second semester.
 He graduated from Campbell High.

 College career

 Glover-Wright was a quarterback and wide receiver for the Highland Scotties of Highland Community College in 2010 and the Eastern Arizona Gila Monsters of Eastern Arizona College in 2011.
 In 2011, he helped the Gila Monsters finish the year with an 8-4 record and a berth in the Top of the Mountains Bowl.
 He passed for 158 yards and 2 touchdowns, rushed for 684 yards and 1 touchdown, and caught 20 passes for 461 yards and 4 touchdowns over his two-year junior college career.
 He also returned 9 kicks for 243 yards and had a 98-yard touchdown return.

 Glover-Wright then transferred to Utah State University, where he played for the Utah State Aggies from 2012 to 2013 as a cornerback.
 He played in 13 games, starting 1, in 2012 and recorded 17 tackles.
 He also blocked a punt.
 He spent time at quarterback in 2012 as well, accumulating season totals of 12 rushes for 66 yards and 1 pass completions for 9 yards.

 He played in 14 games, starting ten, his senior year in 2013.
 He finished the year with totals of 52 tackles and 10 pass breakups.
 He also had 19 kickoff returns for 429 yards and 8 rushing attempts for 39 yards.

 He appeared in 27 games, starting 11, during his time at Utah State and recorded career totals of 69 tackles, 10 pass breakups, 1 sack, 1 forced fumble and 1 fumble recovery.
 He had 105 rushing yards on 20 attempts as well.
 He graduated from Utah State in the spring of 2014 with a degree in interdisciplinary studies.